pulp-platform/serial_link/README.md

 The Serial Link is released under Solderpad v0.51 (SHL-0.51) see [`LICENSE`](LICENSE):

 ## Getting started

 ### Dependencies
 The link uses [bender](https://github.com/pulp-platform/bender) to manage its dependencies and to automatically generate compilation scripts.
-Further `Python >= 3.8` is required with the packages listed in `requirements.txt`.
+Further `Python >= 3.11` is required with the packages listed in `requirements.txt`.
 Currently, we do not provide any open-source simulation setup.
-Internally, the Serial Link was tested using QuestaSim.
+Internally, the Serial Link is verified using QuestaSim and Synopsys VCS.

 ### Simulation
 The Serial Link can be simulated in QuestaSim with the following steps: